Essay on Mahatma Gandhi: The Father of the Nation for students exams

 One of the most iconic moments in Gandhi’s leadership was the Salt March of 1930.
 In protest of the British monopoly on salt, Gandhi, along with thousands of followers, marched over 240 miles to the Arabian Sea, where they collectively defied the salt tax by producing their own salt.
 This act of civil disobedience not only challenged British authority but also galvanized the Indian population in the fight for independence.

-READ ALSO: Essay on My Favourite Leader, I Admire in English Language For Students
+READ ALSO: Essay on Types of Sports in English for Students Exams

 Champion of Social Justice